When You Or A Loved One Experience Escalator Accidents

 To learn more, simply complete the Free Case Evaluation form on this page – It’s 100% free.

-Causes Of Escalator Accidents
+The Causes Of Frightening Escalator Accidents

 There are several components included in an elevator; therefore there may be many different causes of escalator accidents.
 These accidents can occur to individuals riding on the escalators or maintenance working on fixing or adjusting the escalator.
 In any case, our attorneys have gathered the most common causes of escalator accidents.